GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/README.md

 - The CF assumes global routing is ON, this impacts dynamic routes usage calculation
 - The CF assumes custom routes importing/exporting is ON, this impacts static and dynamic routes usage calculation
 - The CF assumes all networks in peering groups have the same global routing and custom routes sharing configuration
-- When using VPC-SC, it is assumed that <YOUR-VPC-CONNECTOR-NAME> exists before the CF deployment starts
+- When using VPC-SC, Cloud Function configuration is required to follow [VPC-SC compliancy rules] (https://cloud.google.com/functions/docs/securing/using-vpc-service-controls#deploy-compliant-functions): it is assumed that <YOUR-VPC-CONNECTOR-NAME> exists before the CF deployment starts
 - If provided, <YOUR-METRICS-PROJECT> and <<YOUR-BUILD-WORKER-POOL>> and are assumed to exist before the CF deployment starts

 ## Next steps and ideas